kitzeller/barbara/README.md

 ## Repo Structure

-- [diary](diary.md) is a "research"/progress diary for ideas and updates on the project that should be expressed in somewhat formal writing rather than TODO comments on code
+- [diary](diary.md) is a "research"/progress diary for ideas and updates on the project that should be expressed in somewhat formal writing rather than TODO comments on code. **This has been discontinued and replaced with the GitHub Project board.**
 - [knowledge](knowledge.md) is a "knowledge-base" for referencing definitions and good things to know so we don't have to dig through the diary
 - [public](public) directory contains the vm code
 - [models](models) directory contains the mongodb model schemas

+## Acknowledgements

+Thank you to Charlie Roberts and Gillian Smith for their help and support.